Magic Quadrant for Content-Aware Data Loss Prevention

-- Can detect sensitive content in at least two of network traffic, data at rest or endpoint operations
+- Can detect sensitive content in at least two operations: network traffic, data at rest or endpoint

 - Have a relatively sophisticated, centralized policy and event management console

-- Can detect sensitive content using at least three of the following content-aware detection techniques, including partial and exact document matching, structured data fingerprinting, statistical analysis, extended regular expression matching, and conceptual and lexicon analysis
+- Can detect sensitive content using at least three of the following content-aware detection techniques: partial and exact document matching, structured data fingerprinting, statistical analysis, extended regular expression matching, and conceptual and lexicon analysis

 - Can support the detection of sensitive data content in structured and unstructured data, using registered or described data definitions

-- Can block, at minimum, policy violations that occur via email communication
+- Can block, at minimum, policy violations that occur via email communications

 Vendors must also be determined by Gartner to be significant players in the market, because of market presence or technology innovation:

-- Although Fidelis does not strictly meet these criteria because it is a network-only
+- Although the Fidelis offering does not strictly meet these criteria (because it is

-- Fidelis' product has a particularly impressive detection capability.
+- Fidelis has a particularly impressive detection capability.

 - Client inquiries and deployments support Fidelis as being a viable alternative to enterprise DLP offerings.

-- The relationship between Verdasys and Fidelis is such that inclusion is warranted.
+- The relationship between Verdasys and General Dynamics Fidelis Solutions is such that inclusion is warranted.

-Vendors are excluded from this Magic Quadrant if their offerings:
+Vendors are excluded from this Magic Quadrant if:

-- Use only simple data detection mechanisms (for example, supporting only keyword matching, lexicons or simple regular expressions)
+- Their offerings use only simple data detection mechanisms (for example, supporting only keyword matching, lexicons or simple regular expressions)

-- Have network-based functions that support fewer than four protocols (for example, email, instant messaging and HTTP)
+- Their offerings have network-based functions that support fewer than four protocols (for example, email, IM and HTTP)

-- Primarily support DLP policy enforcement via content tags assigned to objects
+- Their offerings primarily support DLP policy enforcement via content tags assigned to objects

-Ability to Execute is ranked according to a vendor's ability to provide to the market a content-aware DLP product that meets customer feature/function capability requirements, as well as their ability to deliver and execute the product with a high level of service guarantee and customer support.
+Ability to Execute is ranked according to a vendor's ability to provide the market with a content-aware DLP product that meets customer feature/function capability requirements, as well as its ability to deliver and execute the product with a high level of service guarantees and customer support.

-Weights are subjective and contextual.
-Readers who conduct their own RFIs may choose to change weights to suit the needs of their business and their industry:
+Weightings are subjective and contextual.
+Readers who conduct their own RFIs may choose to change weightings to suit the needs of their businesses and industries:

-- Product/Service compares the completeness and appropriateness of core content-aware DLP technology capability.
+- Product or Service compares the completeness and appropriateness of the core content-aware DLP technology capability.
 This is the most exhaustive of all of the assessed criteria.

 - Sales Execution/Pricing compares the strength of a vendor's sales, partnerships, sales channels, deployment plans, pricing models and industry support.

-- Market Responsiveness and Track Record reflects how vendors respond to customer feedback by assessing performance against previous product road maps, content of future product road maps and the cultivation of strategic advantages.
+- Market Responsiveness/Record reflects how vendors respond to customer feedback by assessing performance against previous product road maps, the content of future product road maps and the cultivation of strategic advantages.